benjamin421/aionbio/content/roadmap.md

 ### A. PHASE 1: Proof-of-Concept Projects {#phase-1}
 Phase 1 of our research program is dedicated to establishing foundational technologies and methodologies that will enable significant advancements in our understanding and manipulation of bioelectric phenomena.
 This phase includes three key projects:

 *i.
 Project 1A.
-Optimizing iPSC Generation with Integrated Computational and Chemical Methodologies*
+Optimize iPSC Yield with Chemical Reprogramming*

 - This project aims to revolutionize induced pluripotent stem cell (iPSC) production by harmonizing advanced computational models with chemical reprogramming techniques.
 The objectives are to enhance computational modeling, develop novel chemical reprogramming protocols, integrate electrophysiological data, and optimize and scale up the process.
 This project aims to significantly improve the yield and quality of iPSCs, setting a new benchmark in the field and laying a solid foundation for future advancements in stem cell research and regenerative medicine.

 *ii.
 Project 1B.
-Design and Preliminary Testing of Deep Tissue Read Hardware*
+Develop a Robust Voltage Reporter for Non-Excitable Cells*

-- The goal of Project 1B is to develop novel technology capable of deep tissue physiological data acquisition, addressing the need for high penetration depth, resolution, non-invasiveness, safety, sensitivity, specificity, real-time data processing, and compatibility with existing medical infrastructure.
+- The goal of Project 1B is to develop novel technology capable of high resolution physiological data acquisition in non-excitable cells.
+We will address the need for high penetration depth in subsequent stages.
+Benchmarks here include resolution, non-invasiveness, sensitivity, specificity, real-time data processing, and compatibility with existing infrastructure.
 The focus at this stage is on the design phase, emphasizing the creation of a prototype that meets the outlined criteria.

 *iii.
 Project 1C.
 Advanced Computational Strategies for Electrome Data Management*